-Urban Video Project (UVP) and parent organization, Light Work, are pleased to present “Deborah Stratman: Dialogues & Parables,” featuring the recent video work Xenoi by filmmaker and multimedia artist Deborah Stratman from April 6 – June 3, 2017.
+Urban Video Project (UVP) and parent organization, Light Work, are pleased to present “Deborah Stratman: Xenoi,” featuring the recent video work Xenoi by filmmaker and multimedia artist Deborah Stratman from April 6 – June 3, 2017.
 This exhibition will be paired with a special indoor screening of The Illinois Parables (2016), Stratman’s most recent long-form film, followed by a Q&A with the filmmaker on April 20, 2017 at the Everson Museum of Art.

 About the Work